VU

 Distribution and population

 Cacatua moluccensis is endemic to Seram, Ambon, Saparua and Haruku in South Maluku, Indonesia.
-There are no recent records from Saparua and Haruku, and it may only survive at one locality on Ambon, leaving almost the entire population on Seram, where it was once abundant, but has suffered declines, including an estimated 20-40% in one region during the 1990s.
-It remains locally common in Manusela National Park and, perhaps especially, in east Seram.
+There are no recent records from Saparua and Haruku, and only a small population persists on Ambon leaving almost the entire population on Seram.

 Ecology

-It is largely resident (although perhaps subject to minor local movements) in lowland rainforest up to 1,000 m.
-Recent studies estimated that it occurs at densities of 8.3±5.3 individuals/km2 in primary and secondary forest, and at 1.9±1.8 individuals/km2 in recently logged forest.
-Furthermore, highest densities in unlogged forest were encountered below 180 m, clearly illustrating the importance of primary lowland forest.
+It is largely resident (although perhaps subject to minor local movements) in lowland rainforest up to 1,400 m (Eaton et al. 2021).
+Studies have shown it to occur in higher densities in primary and secondary forest (vs recently logged forest) (Marsden 1995, Marsden and Fielding 1999).
+Furthermore, the highest densities in unlogged forest were encountered below 180 m, clearly illustrating the importance of primary lowland forest.
 Another recent study found no significant difference between use of a number of land-use types but found that abundance was positively linked to the presence of strangler figs and suitable large nesting trees (Kinnaird et al. 2003).
 Diet consists of berries, nuts, seeds, coconuts and insects and their larvae.

 Threats